 How to Build a Better (and Healthier!)
 Grilled Cheese

 Ditch the traditional white slices in favor of something heartier and healthier: Choose whole-grain breads with short ingredient lists.
-Look for 100% whole wheat or whole grain on the label; breads that just say “wheat” don’t necessary contain all the parts of the wheat kernel and may just be colored to look like whole-wheat bread.
+Look for 100 percent whole-wheat or whole-grain on the label; breads that just say “wheat” don’t necessarily contain all the parts of the wheat kernel and may just be colored to look like whole-wheat bread.

 Here’s a full list of our favorite healthy breads.

 If you’re going to eat a grilled cheese, eat a grilled cheese.
-Rather than suffer through an unsatisfying, non-fat-cheese sandwich, go for full-fat cheeses.
+Rather than suffering through an unsatisfying, non-fat cheese sandwich, go for full-fat cheeses.
 By choosing a full-flavored cheese, you can get away with using less of it.
 Check out a ranking of the healthiest cheeses, here.

 Pick super flavorful cheeses like smoky Gouda, nutty Gruyere, tangy goat cheese, or sharp cheddar.
 To get the gooey deliciousness of a traditional grilled cheese, try a cheese combo: Pair a more melty cheese like part-skim or full-fat mozzarella with a stronger, aged cheese for a punch of flavor.

 Another way to go easy on the cheese is to shred it first; this will allow you to spread the cheese in a thin, even layer rather than overlapping slices to fully cover the bread.

 For even more flavor, add a swipe of healthy spreads like pesto, olive tapenade, hummus, guacamole, salsa, avocado dressing, or creamy dill dressing.

 For extra healthy bonus points, make your spreads from scratch so you can avoid any preservatives, artificial colors, flavors, and sometimes crazy-high sugar and sodium levels.